 - Underfitting – looking for too simple an answer

 - Confounding variables – making a link between data that isn’t really there

 - Situational factors – group dynamics that hold influence

 A good weighting approach acknowledges and respects the challenges of getting humans to agree.

 The 4-Factor Weighting Method for complex procurements

 At Commerce Decisions, we’ve developed a weighting method that is both objective and defensible and takes into account all of those human dynamics to reduce them to an absolute minimum.

-We call it The Four-factor Weighting Method.
+We call it The 4-Factor Weighting Method.
 You do this by taking each criteria independently and then looking at it in terms of its influence on the outcome of the project, based on:

 - Distinctive capability

 You then calculate the relative weight for each of the criteria by combining the assessment of all of those factors.